mrebolleda/mrebolleda.github.io/People.md

 <br/>
 Second row: Evan, Ken, Pancake, Lucy, and The Mishous
 <br/>
-Third row: Charles and Mack
+Third row: Charles and Mack, Penny, and Basil

 ## You?